codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 - Creating new elements and altering document's structure
 - Binding event listeners/actions to make components become interactive

-Along with learning the object `document`, we'll apply some of its featured to create a dropdown.
-I have prepared the HTML and CSS code of the dropdown.
-It will be a little weird because it will have 2 buttons: 1 for showing the `dropdown-list` and the another one for hiding it.
+Along with learning the object `document`, we'll apply some of its features to create a dropdown.
+I've prepared the HTML and CSS code for quick start.
+The dropdown will be a little weird because it will have 2 buttons: 1 for showing the `dropdown-list` and the another one for hiding it.

 Please just copy the code snippets below to your sample HTML document and CSS file; Also create a blank JS file and link it to the HTML document so we can